pilotmoon/popclipweb/site/guide/extensions.md

 ![](./media/anim-extension-snippet-2.mp4 "Installing an extension snippet")

-:::tip About Snippets
+:::tip Snippet format
 Notice that the first line of the snippet starts with `#popclip`.
 This is a special marker that tells PopClip that this is a snippet.
-For more about snippets, see [TODO](#) in the developer reference.
+For more about snippets, see [Snippets](/dev/snippets) in the developer reference.
 :::

 ## Creating your own extension